cdl-geneseo/geneseo-dictionary/A/Asshole-Chant.md

 # Asshole Chant

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Asshole Chant

 Created by  Zachary Arthur, last modified by  Unknown User (kec3) on Nov 29, 2010

 NN: A chant consisting of the word &quot;asshole&quot; directed at someone who has done something dumb or embarassing; &quot;Look that kid dropped his tray, let's start an asshole chant!&quot;